 I think we are officially cat people now that we are a caretakers for a bunch of rescued cats.
 The funny part is, we never planned on having cats since my wife donna is allergic to them.
 It seems that as long as they don't touch her face, her head won't swell up.
 So it’s all good.
 All this began when the local feed store that had been around since the 1930's closed and left some feral cats.
 Even though most of them were spayed and neutered and found forever homes, a few mama cats have made it to our house with kittens in tow.

-One of the feral cats that we had been feeding, showed up at the food dish one morning with 5 new tabby kittens around four to five weeks old.
-Then a few days later, mama cat disappeared for a few days and when she re-appeared again.
-She had a bandage around her waist and was limping.
-When I tried getting close to her, she took off.
-After that we never saw her again.
-The kittens adopted us and the rest is history.
+We started feeding one that was hanging around one of our hay storage areas.
+To our surprise, she showed up at the food dish with her five identical looking tabby kittens around four to five weeks old.
+Unfortunately mama cat disappeared for a few days and when she re-appeared, she was limping and had a bandage around her waist.
+She took off when I tried getting close to her and we never saw her again.